SaeidRezaei90/Artificial-Neural-Networks-and-Deep-Learning-Projects/HW1-Image Classification/README.md

 * File Format: JPG
 * Number of classes: 3
 * Classes:
-    - 0: "NO PERSON in the image is wearing a mask"
-   -  1: "ALL THE PEOPLE in the image are wearing a mask"
-   -  2: "SOMEONE in the image is not wearing a mask"
+ &nbsp; &nbsp; &nbsp; 0: "NO PERSON in the image is wearing a mask" &nbsp; &nbsp; &nbsp; 1: "ALL THE PEOPLE in the image are wearing a mask" &nbsp; &nbsp; &nbsp; 2: "SOMEONE in the image is not wearing a mask"

 ### Dataset Structure
 Two folders: